bns-hack/Pragadhesh_RoamingKitchen-Bunnyshell/Readme.md

 - **Frontend**: The frontend of the application is built with React and runs on Node.js.
 It provides the user interface for interacting with the roaming kitchen service.
 The frontend communicates with the backend service to fetch data and perform actions.
 - **Backend**: The backend of the application is built with Java and utilizes Maven for dependency management.
 It exposes a RESTful API that handles requests from the frontend and interacts with a PostgreSQL database.
 It also integrates with external services such as OpenAI, AWS, and Square for additional functionality.
 The backend uses a lightweight and secure approach by utilizing a Distroless image, reducing the attack surface and minimizing the risk of vulnerabilities.
-- **PostgreSQL Database**: The backend service uses a PostgreSQL database to store and retrieve data related to the roaming kitchen service.
+- **MySQL Database**: The backend service uses a MySQL database to store and retrieve data related to the roaming kitchen service.

 ## How to Use